 While the progress until the International Master (IM) title was pretty smooth, the road to the Grandmaster title was really hard.

-Be it my opening repertoire, how much and how intensely I trained, and also the people around me.
+Be it my opening repertoire, how intensely I trained, and also the people around me.
 I had to change everything to make the step from IM to GM.

 In this article, I want to guide you through my process from IM to GM.
 By learning from my mistakes and lessons, I hope you will find it easier to take your chess to the next level.